-SWAT 771 allows all members of the team to be actively involved throughout all aspects of the team.
-To efficiently achieve this, SWAT has created sub teams with a specific area of focus in order to allow students to develop skills in their chosen field.
-Each team is organized by a student lead.
+SWAT 771 allows all team members to be actively involved throughout different aspects of the team from technical to non-technical fields.
+To efficiently achieve this, SWAT has created subteams with a specific area of focus in order to allow students to develop skills in their chosen field while immersing themselves in STEM.
+Each team is organized by a student lead, providing leadership opportunities and giving younger students inspiration from their community.

 Technical

-This team focuses on the mechanical aspect of the FIRST Robotics Competition.
-The chassis and function of the robot is built by the students in this sub team while working closely with the programming and electrical teams.
-Starting with a provided kit of parts from FIRST, the build team brings the robot design from a prototype to life.
-Students on this team learn about the mechanics of a robot, how to build a robot using a variety of materials and problem solving.
+This subteam focuses on the mechanical aspect of the FIRST Robotics Competition.
+The framework and function of the robot is built by the students in this subteam, while working closely with the programming and electrical teams.
+Students on this team learn to design a robot, how to build a robot using a variety of materials, and solving problems when challenges arise.

 Programming

 A robot can do little without its code.
-This team focuses on writing the code in Java to bring the robot to life.
-The first fifteen seconds of FRC games are autonomous, which means that the robot must run solely on pre-programmed code.
-Starting with a blank labVIEW program, students on this team learn how to code in Java, program sensors and persevere when errors occur.
+This subteam focuses on writing the code in Java, to bring the robot to life.
+The first fifteen seconds of FRC games are autonomous, meaning the robot must run solely on pre-programmed code.
+Starting with a blank LabVIEW program, students on this team learn how to code in Java, program sensors and persevere when errors occur.

 Electrical

-The responsibility of the electrical team to ensure that the robot is wired to run.
-Beginning with a basic electrical board and works closely with both the build and programming teams to ensure that all motors, speed controllers and sensors are working to perform the game challenge.
-Students on this team learn to trace electrical currents, read wiring diagrams and practice electrical safety.
+The responsibility of the electrical subteam is to ensure that the robot is wired to run, beginning with a basic electrical board.
+They work closely with the two technical sub-teams mentioned above, to ensure that all motors, speed controllers and sensors are working to perform the game challenges.
+The students on this subteam learn to trace electrical currents, read wiring diagrams and tie wired ends.

 Non-Technical